AdobeDocs/release-notes.en/current.md

 | **New Event glossary help page** | <ul><li>A dedicated help page to guide [!DNL Adobe Status] users on all event types, iconography and their statuses in detail so that it's easier to navigate the website.</li><li>Adobe Status overview page > Help menu, has a new menu item (Event Glossary) that points to this new page.</li><li>Any of the Adobe surfaces that reference [!DNL Adobe Status] may add links to the new help page.</li></ul> |
 | **Bug fixes and improvements** | <ul><li>Slack notifications - Reminder message shows up as Scheduled</li><li>Retired product events should not show on Overview page</li><li>_Closed_ > _Dismissed CSO_ update message and notifications are not sent</li><li>Status web header and footer taking long time to load on refresh</li><li>Status localization menu on the footer is broken</li></ul> |

-Recent release notes are found here:
+Previous release notes for [!DNL Adobe System Status]:

 * [August 2024](https://experienceleague.adobe.com/en/docs/release-notes/experience-cloud/previous/2024/09142023#status)
 * [May 2024](https://experienceleague.adobe.com/en/docs/release-notes/experience-cloud/previous/2024/05152024#status)